manakpandey/reacmchain/README.md

 # Reacmchain

-Reacmchain is a react-blockchain platform to manage and improve the supply chains of a company, aimed at revamping the supply chain management by incorporating the entire network of suppliers, manufacturers, dealers and consumers on a single unified blockchain.
+Reacmchain is a React and Blockchain platform to manage and improve the supply chains of a company, aimed at revamping the supply chain management by incorporating the entire network of suppliers, manufacturers, dealers and consumers on a single unified blockchain.

 ### **FEATURES**